will-koz/super-engine/README.md

  - [ ] Add dark and nord theme.
  - [ ] Make title customizeable by page.
  - [ ] Make a decent icon.
+ - [ ] Allow tabindex / autofocus to be selected as a parameter
+ - [ ] Redirect to index.php